lambda-snail/dotnet-host-example/readme.md

 the case of a native host calling functions directly or exposing functionality via function pointers like we are doing here.
 Luckily it seems the same principles apply in our case as well!

-The signature of the method in c# would be the following:
+The signature of a method in c# to send and receive a string would be the following:

 ```csharp
 delegate* unmanaged<IntPtr, IntPtr> str_fn